Secondhand Smoke in the Home

 Secondhand Smoke in the Home Harms Pets

 While much is often said about how tobacco smoke harms people, there is also evidence that dogs, cats, and other pets can be hurt by breathing SHS.
 Pets that live with a smoker may eat cigarette or cigar butts that have been left within their reach.
 Pets also breathe the SHS from their owner’s cigarettes.
+Find out more about how secondhand smoke harms pets.

-Protect your pets by:
+You can Protect your pets by:

 - Smoking Outside

-- Keep Cigarettes/Cigars etc. out of reach
+- Keep Cigarettes/Cigars, etc. out or reach

 - Keeping Ashtrays Clean